 How are you feeling about TripAdvisor these days?

-When TripAdvisor broke off from Expedia a decade ago, they were the only review game in town and they had both reputation and Google search rankings.
+When TripAdvisor broke off from Expedia over a decade ago, they were the only review game in town and they had both reputation and Google search rankings.
 Those are both no longer the case.

-Uncontrolled fake reviews wrecked company.
+Uncontrolled fake reviews first wrecked the company.

-Last year, it was revealed that UK’s Travelodge was caught with fake reviews.
+Two years ago, it was revealed that UK’s Travelodge was caught with fake reviews.
 Travelodge later “admitted that it had been reprimanded for its behaviour on TripAdvisor.”

-When TripAdvisor fake reviews first made news.
+When TripAdvisor’s fake reviews first made the news.

 Beat of Hawaii was one of the first to write about TripAdvisor reviews and fraud in January 2009 (articles below).
 That was republished in the US, Australia, and Europe.
 Here’s what we first said: